grommet/grommet/src/js/components/Box/README.md

 false
 ```

-**full**
+**fill**

-Whether the width and/or height should take the full viewport size.
+Whether the width and/or height should fill the container.

 ```
 horizontal
 vertical
 true
 false
-grow
 ```

 **gap**